sage-code/eve/manual/structure.md

 ## Regions

-A module file is divided into regions using keywords: {import, define, global, class, method}
+A module file is divided into regions using keywords: {import, define, global, class, routine}

 **module syntax**
 ```